 A society is a group of persons whose main aim is not to earn profits but to serve the society.
 A society is registered under Societies Registration Act, 1860.
 A Society is established for the purpose of promoting the charitable activities like sports, cultures, religion, education, arts and poverty reliefs.

 The governing members of the society are responsible for the management of the society affairs.
 The duty of members of the general body includes modification in name and objects, rules & regulations (if necessary) and the election of members of the governing body.

 Societies Registration Act, 1860

 The Societies Registration Act was established in 1860 with the purpose of enhancing the legal conditions of the society registration for the advancement of fine arts, science and literature.
 This act has been accepted by several state governments without or with further amendments.

 What Is Included In Our Package?

-A society can be established for the promotion of fine arts, science or literature or the useful knowledge diffusion, or for charitable causes or political education.
-According to the Section 20 of the Societies Act, 1860, a society can be registered for following causes:
+A society is established for the advancement of fine arts, science, and literature or for charitable causes and political education.
+According to the Section 20 of the Societies Act, 1860, a society can be registered for the following purposes -

 Maintenance or foundation of reading rooms or libraries.